-Denial of Federal Benefits (21 U.S.C.
-862) A federal drug conviction may result in the loss of federal benefits, including school loans, grants, scholarships, contracts, and licenses.
+Denial of Federal Benefits (21 U.S.C. § 862) A

+federal drug conviction may result in the loss of federal benefits, including school loans, grants, scholarships, contracts, and licenses.
 Federal drug trafficking convictions may result in denial of federal benefits for up to five years for a first conviction.
-Federal drug convictions for possession may result in denial of federal benefits for up to one year for a first conviction and up to five years for subsequent convictions.
+Federal drug convictions for possession may result in denial of federal benefits for up to one year for a first conviction and up to five years for subsequent convictions, successful completion of a drug treatment program, including periodic testing, and appropriate community service, or any combination of the

-Forfeiture of Personal Property and Real Estate (21 U.S.C.
-853)

-Any person convicted of a federal drug offense punishable by more than one year in prison shall forfeit to the United States any personal or real property related to the violation, including houses, cars, and other personal belongings.
-A warrant of seizure is issued and property is seized at the time an individual is arrested on charges that may result in forfeiture.
+Forfeiture of Personal Property and Real Estate (21 U.S.C. § 853) Any person convicted of a federal drug offense punishable by more than one year in prison shall forfeit to the United States any personal or real property related to the violation.
+A warrant of seizure may be issued and property seized at the time an individual is arrested on charges that may result in forfeiture.

-Federal Drug Trafficking Penalties (21 U.S.C.
-841) Penalties

-for federal drug trafficking convictions vary according to the quantity of the controlled substance involved in the transaction.
-Penalties for subsequent convictions are twice as severe.
+Federal Drug Trafficking Penalties (21 U.S.C. § 841) Penalties for federal drug trafficking convictions vary according to the type and quantity of the controlled substance involved in the transaction.
+Penalties for subsequent convictions are more severe.

+In the case of a controlled substance in schedule I or schedule II.
+GHB, or flunitrazepam, a person shall be sentenced to a term of imprisonment of not more than 20 years.
 If death or serious bodily injury results from the use of a controlled substance which has been illegally distributed, the person convicted on federal charges of distributing the substance faces the possibility of a life sentence and fines ranging up to \$10 million.